What is a VCT?

 This is not so.
-Regular, tax-free dividends are actually one of the chief perks of investing in VCTs.
+Regular, tax-free dividends are actually one of the chief attractions of investing in successful VCTs.

 The latest available figures show VCTs paid a total of £398 million in tax-free dividends in the 2017/18 tax year.

-It is not uncommon for a VCT’s target dividend yield to be in the region of 5%.
-This is equivalent to a taxable yield of around 8% for an additional-rate taxpayer.
+A dividend yield of 5%, for example, is equivalent to a taxable yield of around 8% for an additional-rate taxpayer.

 Please note, though: dividends are variable and not guaranteed.
 Past performance is not a guide to the future.

 VCT vs EIS: What are the main differences between VCTs and EIS?